boneill02/ultrachip/README.md

 # CHIP-8 Virtual Machine and Toolkit

-This is a virtual machine for the CHIP-8 written in C, utilizing the SDL2 library for graphics.
+This is a virtual machine and disassembler for the CHIP-8 written in C, utilizing the SDL2 library for graphics.

-## Features

-* Support for all vanilla CHIP-8 instructions
-* Command line debugger
-* Disassembler

 ## Installation

-To install the CHIP-8 VM, run the following:
+Make sure you have the following dependencies installed:

+* libsdl2

 ```
 make
 sudo make install
 ```

-## Usage

-### CHIP-8 VM
+## CHIP-8 VM

+This is a fully functional CHIP-8 virtual machine with some extra features.

+### Usage

 ```
 c8 [-dv] [-c clockspeed] rom